julietten/SMPD/README.md

 STM32 Blue Pill microcontroller, LoRa radio, capacitive soil moisture sensor, DHT11 temperature and humidity sensor, tipping bucket rainwater gauge using a magnetic switch, 10kOhm pull up resistor for the rainwater gauge, battery holder, and a waterproof case for the device.

+## 4. Microcontroller Pinouts:

+Based on the pins of the STM32 Blue Pill

+### **LoRa radio connections:**
+SCK to PA5, MISO to PA6, MOSI to PA7, NSS to PA4, RST to PB0, G0 to PA3, G1 to PB5, GND to GND, VIN to 3.3V

+### **Capacitive soil moisture sensor connections:**
+AOUT to PB1, GND to GND, VCC to 3.3V

+### **DHT11 temperature and humidity sensor connections:**
+DATA to PA0, GND to GND, VCC to 5V

+### **Rainwater gauge magnetic switch connections:**
+Data pin to PA1 with a 10kOhm pull up resistor, GND to GND